There really is a whole new language to learn in the world of breast implants (read my article on breast augmentation language here)!

 If your nipples have moved up your breasts and are pointing skyward

 By you?
 No. Bottoming out cannot be prevented by anything you do or don't do.
 So, there is no magic bra!

 Sometimes it's just down to your body's tissues and the actions of your plastic surgeon.

 Which is why it is so important to ensure you choose a Board Certified surgeon, with heaps of breast augmentation experience, that you listen to their guidance on implant size and follow their post-op instructions.

 If it's going to happen it's going to happen, but it's still good to make sure you don't do anything to put any undue stress on the bottom of your breast pockets as you're recovering.

-Implants typically take at least 6 months to settle after surgery.
-If your breast implants do bottom out you will need to wait at least 6 months (and up to a year) after your first breast surgery before considering a revision.
+Breast Implants typically take at least 6 months to settle after a breast augmentation.
+If your breast implants do bottom out you will need to wait at least 6 months (and up to a year) after your first breast augmentation before considering a revision.

 Now I know the part you'll focus on there is SMALLER IMPLANTS!
 Any downsize in breast implants to repair bottoming out is often only temporary.
 If everything heals up good after a revision for bottoming out you can remove and replace again with larger breast implants - but not for at least a year.

 It's important to know what to expect from your breast augmentation so you can identify if things are not going well.
 If you see any signs of your breast implants going too far south, and you suspect bottoming out, consult with your plastic surgeon.

 Your breasts should make you look and feel good and you can totally own this part of your breast implant journey :)